CEREC Same-Day Crowns NYC

 The CEREC system features advanced 3D imaging and design software that allows Dr. Roberts and Dr. Sirota to design your prosthesis right on the screen in our offices in three dimensions.
 Once designed, the information is sent to the CEREC milling system, which then mills the crown, veneers, or inlay/onlay in our offices from a block of dental porcelain, usually in just 30 minutes or so.
 We can then immediately place the prosthesis.

 Placing a crown at other practices involve a two-appointment process.
 The first appointment prepares the tooth for the crown and involves taking impressions to send off to the dental lab to fabricate the crown.
-This can take two weeks, and the patient needs to wear a temporary crown during the interim.
-When the crown is finished and delivered, the patient returns for a second appointment and the crown is placed.
+This can take two weeks, and you would need to wear a temporary crown during the interim.
+When the crown is finished and delivered, you will returns for a second appointment and the crown is placed.

 Once the CEREC crown is complete, we place the crown onto your tooth with a temporary bonding material so that we can test the bite and see if you are satisfied with the fit.
-Once we both agree everything is right, we cement the crown permanently onto your tooth.
-No recovery is needed; you can eat normally as soon as you leave our office.
-Your tooth has been diagnosed, the damage removed, and the crown made and placed all in a single appointment!
+Once we agree everything is right, we cement the crown permanently onto your tooth.

-We’re proud to offer CEREC same-day crowns for our patients at Prosthodontics of New York.
+We’re proud to offer CEREC same-day crowns at Prosthodontics of New York.
 Here are some of the advantages of this great system:

 - Convenience — What’s the value of your time?
 Our CEREC crowns can be designed, milled, and placed all in a single appointment.
 You don’t have to waste time with two appointments, along with waiting up to two weeks for a dental lab to create your crown.